DeclanChidlow/vale.rocks/src/posts/extended-reality-browsers.md

 Android XR is completely compatible with existing Android apps, allowing it to run a wide variety of browsers already available for phones and tablets as screens in virtual space.
 Google Chrome functions exactly as it does on mobile, though has [full support for WebXR](https://developer.android.com/develop/xr/web).

+[^1]:
+    Exokit's history is rather opaque and poorly archived on account of Exokit using Exokit and WebXR to market and document Exokit.
+As such, archival efforts such as the Internet Archive were unable to preserve copies of the very dynamic pages.

+    Exokit itself was compatible with a range of headsets, including Oculus' standalone devices, Google Daydream and Cardboard, Magic Leap, HoloLens, and PCVR, though it is unclear if the browser had specific versions for this platform.

-[^1]: My great thanks to Brian Kardell, who has worked on the Wolvic project at Igalia, for taking the time to [answer some of my questions](https://bsky.app/profile/vale.rocks/post/3mp3k7jzlks2u).
+[^2]: My great thanks to Brian Kardell, who has worked on the Wolvic project at Igalia, for taking the time to [answer some of my questions](https://bsky.app/profile/vale.rocks/post/3mp3k7jzlks2u).